sckott/habanero/docs/index.rst

 `habanero` includes three modules you can import as needed (or import all):

 - `Crossref` - Crossref search API.
-The `Crossref` module includes methods matching Crossref API routes, and a convenience method to get DOI minting agency:
+The `Crossref` module includes methods matching Crossref API routes, and a few convenience methods for getting DOI agency and random DOIs:

   - `works` - `/works` route
   - `members` - `/members` route